mvcss/mvcss.github.com/source/structures.md

 Unlike Components, Structures can depend on, or even extend, pre-existing Components.
 This is useful when you want to add theme or behavior to a Component, but keep any unique changes contained within their own module.

-In MVCSS, we use our `grid` Component primarily for page layout.
+In MVCSS, we use our `g` (grid) Component primarily for page layout.
 We try to keep it simple and assume as little as possible, but there are cases where we want to include similar functionality inside of a more specific module.
 Float-based grids don't always behave predictably when their items have variable a height, so we've defined a `collection` Structure to add contextual clearfixing.

 ```sass
 .collection